starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/intro.rst

 annotated as an external function (using the ``@external`` decorator).
 External functions may be called by the Users of StarkNet.
 Currently, StarkNet has no authentication mechanism, so any User can invoke any external function.
-If you want to restrict it, or have some authentication, you can use the ``ecdsa`` builtin to verify a User's signature as part of the internal implementation of the contract's function.
+Restrictions and authentication requirements can be implemented using the ``ecdsa`` builtin to verify a User's signature as part of the internal implementation of the contract's function.

 In our case, the contract has two external functions: ``increase_balance`` reads the current value of balance from the storage, adds the given amount,